 Like the GTR rules, GBB has several scales, enabling medium, large, and extra-large battles to be fought without requiring countless figures: a single stand of infantry (very nearly the same size as those used in 1870) represents a half-company, a full company, or a half-battalion, depending on the size of the scenario.
 The ground scale ranges from 75m to 250m per inch.
 It all works!

-Although GBB games have appeared at gaming conventions since 2019, the rules still aren’t ready for publication, unfortunately; COVID-19 set back everything about a year, and I’m currently hoping to make them available – most probably in a PDF format – by the end of 2021, with as many scenarios as have been completed by then.
+Although GBB games have appeared at gaming conventions since 2019, the rules still aren’t ready for publication, unfortunately; COVID-19 set back everything about a year, and I’m currently hoping to make them available – most probably in a PDF format – by the end of 2023, hopefully, with as many scenarios as have been completed by then.
 Scenarios to date have included some from Tunisia 1942-43, Normandy 1944, and Malta 1942.
 Next I’ll probably add some from the 1940 campaign, Barbarossa 1941 …and others as I think of them.
 If you’ve got some favorites, or would like to test some scenarios yourself, please let me know.
 And go watch that video!
 It’ll make the LWTV guys happy, introduce you to one scenario, and give you something to do while I slowly bring this project to completion.